rentry/rentry.github.io/_posts/2023-08-11-search-and-rescue-fitness-3.md

 It's a weekday, and I saw only four other people on the trail.
 This isn't among the most popular trails near Mt.
 Hood, which his great if you're looking to knock out a timed fitness assessment in the morning.

 I didn't know about this trail before joining search and rescue, and consequently haven't hiked it outside the context of a fitness assessment.
 Which is a shame, because a review of online photos shows some epic views of the mountain from various points.
 I think I'll need to head up here sometime when I'm not in a hurry.

+This is going to be a hectic search and rescue weekend!
+I completed the fitness test today, I'm volunteering to be a subject for our K9 team training tomorrow, and we have a full-team rope training on Sunday (during which it is forecasted to be 101º 🥵).
+And that assumes we won't have an actual mission, which is likely.
+It's a SAR summer once again.

 ## Track